pq-code-package/mlkem-native/examples/custom_backend/mlkem_native/mlkem/fips202/native/custom/src/README.md

 officially supported hash sizes.

-If you're looking for production code, the official multi-megabyte package covers everyting you could possibly need and too much much more: http://keccak.noekeon.org/
+If you're looking for production code, the official multi-megabyte package covers everything you could possibly need and too much much more: http://keccak.noekeon.org/

 Cheers,